 According to U.S. Geological Survey data released in early February, U.S. imports of raw chrysotile asbestos in 2020 totaled around 300 metric tons — an increase of more than 30% over 2019, with imports coming largely from Brazil.

-Despite that uptick, industry concerns around asbestos are largely due to other factors.
+Despite that uptick, industry concerns around asbestos, and an inability to implement a ban on asbestos, are largely due to other factors.
 Talc is used in a wide range of items, including paint and cosmetics, and mining for the mineral can occur near asbestos, leading to contamination.
 There are more than 20,000 lawsuits pending over that contamination.
 In October, Johnson & Johnson agreed to pay $100 million to settle lawsuits over talc-based baby powder.